kaifalu/kaifalu_page/_posts/Research/2023-03-02-research-tract03.markdown

         text-indent: -20px;
       }
     </style>
 [Urban Resilience](https://en.wikipedia.org/wiki/Urban_resilience) is an emerging discipline to study the ability of an urban system - all its constituent socio-ecological and socio-technical networks across temporal and spatial scales - to maintain or rapidly return to desired functions in the face of a disturbance, to adapt to change, and to quickly transform systems that limit current or future adaptive capacity ([Meerow et al. 2016](https://doi.org/10.1016/j.landurbplan.2015.11.011)).
-In this track, I focus on performance resilience of urban transportation networks to investigate the impact of extreme weather events on network performance and urban mobility:
+In this track, I focus on performance resilience of transportation networks and climate resilience of urban housing to investigate the impact of extreme weather events:
 <li>{{ "Extreme Weather Events" }}</li>
 <li>{{ "Vulnerability Assessment" }}</li>
 <li>{{ "Transportation Network Resilience" }}</li>
-<li>{{ "Characterization of Performance Resilience" }}</li>
+<li>{{ "Climate Resilience" }}</li>
-<li>{{ "Prediction of Performance Resilience" }}</li>
+<li>{{ "Disaster Recovery & Housing" }}</li>
 <br>
 <h2>{{"Research Project"}}</h2>
 <table style="margin-left: auto; margin-right: auto;">